Childminder Guides > Early Years Safety Blog > Amber Teething Necklaces Safety

 Keeping Children Safe in the Early Years

 ‘Concerns have been raised about amber teething necklaces representing a choking hazard.
 The main concern relates to the beads and clasps which can become detached.
-There are also inherent strangulation hazards associated with having any type of cord placed around a child's, and especially a baby's, neck.
-RoSPA does not advocate any cord being placed around any baby's neck at any time.
-Our ongoing research into the risks posed by blind cords highlights just how quickly and easily young children can be accidentally strangled or hanged’.
+There are also inherent strangulation hazards associated with having any type of cord placed around a child's and especially a baby's, neck.
+RoSPA does not advocate any cord being placed around any baby's neck at any time.’

-The EYFS places a duty on childcare providers to keep children safe from harm and promote their welfare.
-Early years providers should carry out a robust risk assessment if parents want a baby or child to wear an amber teething necklace while in the provision.
+Statutory requirements: the Early Years Foundation Stage (EYFS) for childminders places a duty on childcare providers to keep children safe from harm and promote their welfare.
+Early years providers should carry out a robust risk assessment if parents want a baby or child to wear an amber teething necklace while in the setting.
 Ofsted expect providers to take a common sense and proportionate approach to risk.

-Early years providers must comply with the EYFS requirement to request input from parents in different aspects of provision and to share information with parents.
-To comply, providers might, for example:
+Involving parents: early years providers must comply with the EYFS requirement to request input from parents in different aspects of provision and to share information with parents.
+To comply, providers might ask parents to be involved in the risk assessment –

 • Send (email or print) the above RoSPA link to parents to help them make an informed decision about the safety of using amber teething necklaces at home.